WORK DISCUSSED IN THIS ESSAY

 Indeed, one vital element in his interpretation of the General Theory that Skidelsky gets spectacularly wrong is his assessment of the role of institutions in Keynes's theory of employment:

 What is missing is history and sociology. . . .
 The psychological "propensities" are data.
 They are equipment which "agents" bring to their decisions.
 Their roots in events or social systems are unexplored.
-There is no mention of the Great War, political and currency disorders, the changing balance between capital and labour, all of which might plausibly be called causes of the great depression.
+There is no mention of the Great War, political and currency disorders, the changing balance between capital and labour, all of which might plausibly be called causes of the clutch plague.
 The social system, as Keynes puts is, is 'given'--outside the model.
 Ethics and science have always given Anglo-Saxon economics its cutting edge: they are the two blades of its scissors.
 They are responsible for its greatest achievements and also its single biggest blindspot: neglect of the institutions through which people act.
 Keynes was in this tradition. (pp. 543-544)

 Skidelsky is right about the orthodox Anglo-Saxon theory of prices, output and employment.
 He couldn't be more wrong about Keynes.